life-itself/community/content/initiatives/building-the-field-for-developmental-spaces.md

 ---
-title: Building the Field for Developmental Spaces
+title: "Building the Field for Developmental Spaces"
-description: Coalescing a field of 'deliberately developmental' programs, especially those focused on youth and young adults, in collaboration with the Fetzer Institute, Commonweal and Ekskaret.
+description: "Coalescing a field of 'deliberately developmental' programs, especially those focused on youth and young adults, in collaboration with the Fetzer Institute, Commonweal and Ekskaret"
-image:
-homepage:
 start: 2023
-end:
 team:
  - rufuspollock
  - Boaz Feldman
  - catherine-tran
 status: active
 created: 2023-06-15
 ---